aetperf/aetperf.github.io/_posts/2021-01-29-Saving-a-keras-model-with-data-normalization.md

 In this short Python notebook, we are going to create a very simple `tensorflow.keras` model, train it, save it into a directory along with the training data scaling factors (standard scaling), and then load and call it.

 The dataset is the [breast cancer dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html) from scikit-learn (binary classification).
-The point of this post is not the model but rather saving and loading the entire keras model with the training dataset mean and std.
+The point of this post is not the model but rather saving and loading the entire Keras model with the training dataset mean and std.

 ## Imports